xaliphostes/dataframe/README.md

 Compared to Panda, we have some differences since our main consern is **linear algebra**.

 Main functionalities are:
 - Compared to Panda, each item of a Serie is either a scalar (i.e., a number) or an array of scalars... and that's it!.
 This is it because our main concern is linear algebra.
+Tensors are stored as packed array, hense the notion of `itemSize`.
+    - A first example is given by a `itemSize=6` with `dimension=3` which represents a symmetric matrix of dimension 3 (6 coefficients)
+    - A second exmaple is given by a `itemSize=3` with `dimension=3` which represents a vector of dimension 3 (3 coefficients)
+    - However, the same last example but with `itemSize=2` represents a matrix of dimension 2 (still 3 coefficients).
+    - When `itemSize=9` and `dimension=3`, we have a non-symmetric matrix of dimension 3 (9 coefficients)

 - `Serie` of scalar items or n-dim items
 - Mathematical functions on `Serie`
 - Decomposition of a `Serie` into a new `Serie` (virtual Serie) using the `Manager` and some `Decomposer`s